 It is also important to understand that companies registered by e-residents are EU companies like any other company created within Estonia’s trusted business environment.
 There is no legal distinction for an "e-Residency company" or "virtual company", it's simply an EU company registered in Estonia.
 The most common form of business is a private limited company (OÜ in Estonian).
 There are no additional restrictions to the business activities of companies registered through e-Residency, as long as they are in accordance with legislation.

 Companies registered by e-residents do have some things in common though - the majority of these companies are run remotely entirely online, and the main business activity is happening outside Estonia.
-Most companies registered by e-residents offer business and other management consultancy services, computer programming, IT consultancy services.
+Most companies registered by e-residents offer business and other management consultancy services, computer programming, and IT consultancy services.
 Those are business activities that do not require a fixed location to operate.

 This also means that those are companies that operate cross-border and need to consider not only Estonian regulations but regulations of other countries where they operate.
 A good example here is company taxation.
 A company registered in Estonia must pay taxes where it is a tax resident under international rules, not automatically in Estonia.
 It is easier to comprehend all the international rules if the company is only selling services online.